zarincheg/telegram-bot-dialogs/README.md

 }
 ```
 For storing dialog information (also for the data that pushed by the `Dialog::remember()` method) using Redis.

-### Access control with in dialogs

-You can inherit AuthorizedDialog class and put Telegram usernames into `$allowedUsers` property.
-After that just for users in the list will be allowed to start the dialog.

 ### Available methods of the _Dialog_ class